-You’ve probably come across various mindfulness strategies in many wellness spaces by now.
-The benefits of strengthening your ability to be mindful and fully in the present moment include:
+You’ve probably encountered mindfulness practices in many wellness spaces.
+Mindfulness techniques can help practitioners fully experience the present moment and gain insight into their thoughts and feelings by focusing on an activity like breathing, walking or eating.
+Other benefits of strengthening your ability to be mindful and fully in the present moment include:

 Do these sound like skills you’d like to cultivate with your child?
-Practicing mindfulness with your kids every day isn’t expensive or overly time-consuming for busy parents.
-Plus, many mindfulness techniques involve enjoyable everyday activities like our favourite picks listed below.
+Practicing mindfulness with your little one isn’t expensive or time-consuming for busy parents.
+Plus, many mindfulness techniques involve enjoyable everyday activities like those we’ll explore in our favourite mindfulness exercises for kids below.

 Encourage Gratitude and Kindness